ADNLab-SCU/DeepCDMs/README.md

 Python 3.6, RDKit, Tensorflow=1.13.2 is used for model training.

 ## Folders:
-Folder “Ref Codes” contains the original codes of NEIMS.
+“Ref Codes” contains the original codes of NEIMS.

-Folder “Tuning” contains codes modified from NEIMS and codes for transfer learning.
+“Tuning” contains codes modified from NEIMS and codes for transfer learning.

 “SI Codes” contains codes for library construction and spectra matching.